Why doesn’t the telephone work during a power outage?

 In the traditional copper telephone network, service is powered at a provider’s central office; copper lines are powered by commercial electric power (and battery back-up) serving the central office.
 Because fiber-optic lines (like cable) do not conduct electricity, they cannot be powered in the same way at the central office; they must be powered at the customer location.

 What options are available to maintain my telephone service during a power outage?

 - Contact your telephone service provider for advice.

 - Get familiar with your telephone equipment, know where your battery backup is located and install fresh batteries on a regular basis.
-Battery backup devices for VOIP or fiber will not power cordless phones, medical devices, home alarm/fire systems, your Internet or TV service or any other peripheral devices.
+Battery backup devices for VoIP (Voice over Internet Protocol) phone or fiber service will not power cordless phones, medical devices, home alarm/fire systems, your Internet or TV service, or any other peripheral devices.

 - Use your phone sparingly during a power outage to avoid depleting the battery.

-- If you have a cell phone, charge it up to be ready in advance of a power outage.
+- If you have a cell phone, keep it charged up to be ready in advance of a power outage.

 - Consider installing a generator or another alternative back-up power source.